victoriyaforsythe/PyIRI/CONTRIBUTING.md

 ============

-Bug reports, feature suggestions, and other contributions are greatly appreciated!  pysat is a community-driven project and welcomes both feedback and contributions.
+Bug reports, feature suggestions, and other contributions are greatly appreciated!
+PyIRI is a community-driven project and welcomes both feedback and contributions.

 Short version